-Zohydro ER must be taken whole, one capsule at a time, with enough water to ensure complete swallowing immediately after placing in the mouth [see PATIENT INFORMATION].
-Crushing, chewing, or dissolving Zohydro ER capsules will result in uncontrolled delivery of hydrocodone and can lead to overdose or death [see WARNINGS AND PRECAUTIONS].
+ZOHYDRO ER must be taken whole [see PATIENT INFORMATION].
+Crushing, chewing, or dissolving the pellets in ZOHYDRO ER capsules will result in uncontrolled delivery of hydrocodone and can lead to overdose or death [see WARNINGS AND PRECAUTIONS].

-Initiate treatment with Zohydro ER with the 10 mg capsule every 12 hours.
+Initiate treatment with ZOHYDRO ER with one 10 mg capsule every 12 hours.